Posted on: Jul 28, 2022Raunie

 How do I know if I have grubs?

-If your lawn is looking thick and healthy and you don’t have bare or brown spots, you most likely don’t have a grub problem.
-If you do have brown spots, or if your lawn has been dug up by animals it is very easy to see if you have grubs.
+If your lawn is thick and healthy and you don’t have bare or brown spots, you most likely don’t have a grub problem.
+If you do have brown spots, or if animals have dug up your lawn it is very easy to see if you have grubs.
 Just kneel down and try to peel back some of the turf.
 If it comes up very easy like a carpet that has not been stapled to the floor, then you most likely have grubs.

 How do I get rid of grubs?